-11.1 – Overview
+11.1 – Corporate Actions

+This chapter will examine the five most important corporate actions and their impact on stock prices.
 A corporate action is initiated by the board of directors and approved by the company’s shareholders.

-It is not mandatory to pay out dividends every year.
+It is not mandatory to pay dividends every year.
 If the company feels that instead of paying dividends to shareholders, they are better off utilizing the same cash to fund a new project for a better future, they can do so.
+Typically, companies in the growth phase (young companies growing fast) choose not to pay dividends but rather to plow back the profits into the business for more growth.
+However, when the company’s growth opportunities slow down and it holds excess cash, it would make sense to reward its shareholders via dividends.
+Cash with shareholders makes more sense than retaining the cash on the company’s book, and distributing the dividends may be the best way forward for the company.

 Dividend Declaration Date: This is the date on which the AGM takes place, and the company’s board approves the dividend issue

-Dividends can be paid anytime during the financial year.
+Lastly, dividends can be paid anytime during the financial year.
 If it’s paid during the financial year, it is called the interim dividend.
 If the dividend is paid at the end of the financial year, it is called the final dividend.

 To illustrate this, let us assume a bonus issue on different ratios – 1:1, 3:1 and 5:1

-Bonus Issue | No of shares held before bonus. | Share price before Bonus issue | Value of Investment | Several shares held after Bonus. | Share price after Bonus issue | Value of Investment |
+Bonus Issue No. of shares held before bonus.
+Share price before Bonus issue Value of Investment No. of shares post Bonus.
+Share price after Bonus issue Value of Investment

 We will illustrate this with an example:

-Split Ratio | Old FV | No of shares you own before split | Share Price before split | Investment Value before split | New FV | No of shares you own after the split | Share Price after the split | Investment value after the split |
+Split Ratio Old FV No. of shares you own before split Share Price before split Investment Value before split New FV No. of shares you own after the split Share Price after the split Investment value after the split

 A buyback can be seen as a company’s method to invest in itself by buying shares from other investors in the market.
-Buybacks reduce the number of shares outstanding in the market; however, buyback of shares is an important corporate restructuring method.
+Buybacks reduce the number of shares outstanding in the market; however, the buyback of shares is an important corporate restructuring method.
 There could be many reasons why corporates choose to buy back shares…

 Key takeaways from this chapter